Bupz782/Bupz782/README.md

 ---

-> ⚙️ *I’m not here to build yet another CRUD app.
+> ⚙️ *I’m not here to build endlessly.
-> I’m here to understand the machine.*
+> I’m here to understand the myself.*

 —
 **Bupz / iterativeHuman**